oolongbrothers/steamos-fg/README.md

 ## Notes

-This script was tested on Arch and Ubuntu and has been reported to work on SteamOS.
+This script was tested on Ubuntu and but should work on SteamOS and Arch.

 ## Package dependencies